-Month Long Medication Error Causes Resident’s Stroke
+Month-Long Medication Error Causes Resident’s Stroke

-Posted by PKSD Law Firm on Jan 05, 2011 in Cases Filed
+Posted by PKSD Law Firm on January 5, 2011 in Nursing Home Abuse

-Chippewa Falls, WI Attorney Jeffrey Pitman, of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a nursing home abuse lawsuit on behalf of a Chippewa Falls man who suffered a stroke after nurses failed to administer Coumodin for a month.
+Chippewa Falls, WI Attorney Jeffrey Pitman, of Pitman, Kalkhoff, Sicula & Dentice, S.C., filed a nursing home abuse lawsuit on behalf of a Chippewa Falls man who suffered a stroke after nurses failed to administer Coumadin for a month.

 The resident, a 71-year-old male, was a resident at Lakeside Health, LLC in Chippewa Falls when the nursing staff failed to give him his prescribed Coumadin medication for 29 consecutive days.
 After further investigation, it was learned that once the medical staff learned of the error they failed to document their acknowledgement of it.
 The medication error caused the Plaintiff to suffer a stroke.

 The lawsuit, filed by the personal injury lawyer in the Chippewa Falls County Circuit Court, alleges that Lakeside Health failed to give the Plaintiff his prescribed anticoagulant, failed to document this repeated and significant medical error, and failed to document the physicians orders.
 It also alleged that Lakeside had a significant history of medication administration errors.

 If you are researching nursing home abuse law firms and believe that your loved one may be the victim of negligence in a nursing home facility, contact a Milwaukee nursing home abuse attorney at PKSD today.
 Our team of award-winning trial lawyers have many years of experience, and we welcome the opportunity to review the details of your claim.
 Call us today for your free consultation.